dromotherm/documentation/pages/themis/EnlessTRH/TRH_recording.md

 ![connexions](physical_connexions.jpg)

-The above illustration was made with an ISR 3200 router and a smartflex SR303 router with 2 ethernet ports.
+The above illustration was made using an ISR 3200 router and a smartflex SR303 router with 2 ethernet ports.
 There is a variant of the SR303 with 3 ethernet ports.
-The RS495 connectivity is a bit different.
+The RS485 connectivity is a bit different.

 ![connexions3ETH](physical_connexions_3ETH.png)